zmanian/gaia/spec.md

    deligators are entitled too
  - FeeCommissionShares: Fee shares reserved for the candidate charged as commission to the delegators
+ - LastFeesHeight: The last height fees moved from the `FeeHolding` to `FeePool` for this candidate
+ - LastFeesBondedTokens: The candidates bonded tokens at the time that the last fees were processed (at `LastFeesHeight`)

 Similarly, the delegator bond must integrate an accum for fee pool accounting.
 Rather than individually account the accum, the accum may be calculated lazily